HealthML/seak/docs/readme.rst

 The LRT is implemented for continuous phenotypes (:class:`seak.lrt.LRTnoK`).
 LRT test statistics can be sampled using the fast implementations described in :cite:`Scheipl2008`.

-The module :mod:`seak.cct` implements the Cauchy Combination Test (CCT, :cite:`liu2020cauchy`), as implemented in the R STAAR package.
+The module :mod:`seak.cct` implements the Cauchy Combination Test (CCT, :cite:`liu2020cauchy`), as implemented in the [STAAR R-package](https://github.com/xihaoli/STAAR).

 If you use the functions in the modules listed above, please also cite the original authors.